megan-drury/The-Academic-Philosophy-Webring/README.md

 Third, open Webring-HTML.html and copy (cmd-C or ctrl-C) everything between and including the element tags, <philosophy-webring></philosophy-webring>.

-Fourth, paste (cmd-V or ctrl-V) this <script> block into your HTML file (e.g., /index.html) wherever you would like the Webring 'widget'/'component' to appear.
+Fourth, paste (cmd-V or ctrl-V) this <philosophy-webring> block into your HTML file (e.g., /index.html) wherever you would like the Webring 'widget'/'component' to appear.

-Fifth, remember to change 'YOUR URL HERE' to your website, (e.g. *https:// philosophy-of-cats . phil . org*) exactly as you entered it into the Philosophy-Webring-Data.json or nothing will happen!
+Fifth, remember to change 'YOUR URL HERE' to your website, (e.g. *https:// philosophy-of-cats . phil . org*) exactly as you entered it into the Philosophy-Webring-Data.json in Step 3 above or nothing will happen!

 Sixth, copy and paste the block provided in webring-CSS.css somewhere in your style.css file (or whatever you named your CSS file).